steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Vector

 Issues
-    Wrap the RGBA logic into a higher level FileManager method (e.g. ReadRGBA).

     Normal Processing

-        Add a NormalMap class to the Solver tools.
         Replace the gradient ndarray with a normal map calculated from the components of the normals.
             Gx = Nx/Nz
             Gy = Ny/Nz